 Grass roots need oxygen in the pore spaces around them.
 When rain fills those pores for days, roots move more slowly and leaves can look pale even when nutrients exist in the soil.
-Compaction from foot traffic, dog paths, and last winter’s plow stakes makes the problem feel sharper because water sits on the surface longer than it does on sandier lots closer to the lake or farther west.
-If you want a broader mental model for the whole region, pair what you see with foot traffic and thawing turf so language matches your own lot rather than a single neighbor’s Instagram reel.
+Compaction from foot traffic, dog paths, and last winter plow stakes makes the problem feel sharper because water sits on the surface longer than it does on sandier lots.
+Parkways along busy streets see the same pattern: salt, snow storage, and repeated traffic close the soil surface before spring growth even starts.
+If you want a broader mental model for the whole region, pair what you see with our guide on foot traffic and thawing turf so the language matches your own lot rather than a single social media reel from a drier block.

 Gray or matted areas after snow are not always the same story as simple wet soil.
+Snow mold and matting can linger visually while drainage improves underneath.
 If you are unsure which you have, compare photos with gray and matted turf after the snow melts before you tear at crowns with a stiff rake on the first sunny hour.
+Raking wet crowns because you are tired of tan patches is one of the fastest ways to turn a cosmetic issue into bare soil that needs seed in May.
+Walk the lawn once when it is firm enough to carry your weight without shine on clay, then decide whether the problem is thatch, disease, or simply slow green-up.

 What to delay until the lawn firms up